xenify-io/litepaper/README.md

 ## ✨ Recycling Native Rewards

   - Recycling your native chain rewards offers a wide range of benefits and is a strategic decision to consider.
-By choosing to recycle your rewards, you not only bypass the 25% claim fee, but you also unlock the ability to participate in the burn cycle without providing additional native tokens to cover the mandatory burn fee.
+By choosing to recycle your rewards, you not only bypass the 25% claim fee, but also unlock the ability to participate in the burn cycle without providing additional native tokens to cover the mandatory burn fee.
 Unlike the normal burn process, our protocol uniquely deducts the burn fee from your recycled rewards, enabling fee-free participation.

-  - Recycling also provides a gateway to exclusive daily distributions.
-You'll gain access to additional rewards, including veXNF tokens drawn from the daily protocol buyback.
-Plus, you'll receive native tokens generated from the 25% claim fee when you opt to recycle during the first hour of a cycle.
-It's an array of rewards that keeps on giving.

-  - But here’s the best part, when you recycle, your rewards go a long way in fortifying our ecosystem.
+  - Recycling also provides a gateway to an exclusive distribution of rewards generated from the 25% claim fee when you opt to recycle during the first hour of a cycle.
+But here’s the best part, when you recycle, your rewards go a long way in fortifying our ecosystem.
 Your contribution will not only boost rewards for veXNF holders, but also stimulates the proliferation of XNF protocol-owned liquidity, and supports our team's operational efforts.
 It's a strategic move that strengthens Xenify from the inside out.

   - In a nutshell, recycling doesn’t only enhance your XNF position through fee-free burning.
 It also unlocks exclusive access to rewards and actively contributes to the growth of Xenify.
 This forges a win-win situation where your contributions are rewarded, and the protocol advances, creating a thriving ecosystem for all participants.